AshitMilne/Planet-III/semper-idem/Peridot/Arete.md

-## компрома
+## Entropy of Virtue

-The Russians have a term компрома (*Kompromat*), short for 'compromising material' which since the advent of photography and telephony *usually* referred to embarrassing information about an individual used to influence their behaviour.
+Russians have a term компрома (*Kompromat*), short for 'compromising material' which since the advent of photography and telephony *usually* referred to embarrassing information about an individual used to influence their behaviour.
 Previously one's *true* reputation was an aggregate assessment of credibility held within one's socio-economic *strata*.

 This idea gets amplified and turned on its head once a money has decisively lost its mooring.
 The quality of a regimes money dictates the security and comfort if can afford. *De facto* when money has lost its foundation neither security nor comfort can be bought.
 More profoundly disturbing is that increasingly it is no longer available *de jure*.
 Judicial systems creak under the weight of codes defined to protect both property and person where increasingly the former has priority over the latter because giants govern and will always place theirs (if not themselves) above the rest.
 Disparities in outcomes become untenable and indefensible and increasingly even performative expressions of competence leave much to be desired aesthetically.